adriano-fantinelli/httparty/README.md

 gem install bundler --force
 ```

-- To intall the dependencies, use:
+- To install the dependencies, use:
 ```
 bundle install
 ```